 Now back to the wood and observe.
 This time use your pliers to remove the hook.

-In any fishing system, except when using woven polyethylene lines such as 'Spectra', there is a large element of 'slack' in the system.
+In any fishing system, except when using woven polyethylene lines ('Braid'), there is a large element of slack in the system.

 The first area of slack is the inherent stretch in the line.
 Mono line stretches in the order of eight to 20 percent.
 Most come out somewhere around fifteen percent.
 So for the mathematically inclined, 50 metres of line will stretch 7.5 metres before all stretch is removed.
 But let's be generous and allow only 3.5 metres.